Voya vs Vanguard

 Further Services

-IRAs: Available at all four.
-Vanguard has fees on some of its business IRAs (SIMPLE and SEP plans), and Voya has both a $95 IRA termination fee and a $42.50 yearly IRA maintenance fee.
+IRAs: Each firm has retirement accounts.
+Vanguard charges fees on some business IRAs, and Voya imposes a $95 termination fee plus a $42.50 annual IRA fee.

-Fully-Paid Securities Lending Program: On tap at Fidelity, Vanguard, and Schwab.
+Fully-Paid Securities Lending Program: Fidelity, Vanguard, and Schwab all have it.

 Winner: Fidelity